bootscore/bs-cookie-settings/README.md

         'en': {
           consent_modal: {
             title: 'We use cookies!',
-            description: 'We use cookies on our website to give you the most relevant experience by remembering your preferences and repeat visits.
-By clicking “Accept all”, you consent to the use of all the cookies.
-However, you may <a data-bs-toggle="modal" href="#bs-cookie-modal">manage your preferences</a> to provide a controlled consent.',
+            description: 'We use cookies on our website to enhance your browsing experience by remembering your preferences and analyzing site traffic.
+By clicking "Accept all", you consent to the use of all cookies.
+However, you can manage your <a data-bs-toggle="modal" href="#bs-cookie-modal">cookie preferences</a> to provide a controlled consent.',
             primary_btn: {
               text: 'Accept all',
               role: 'accept_all'